-The study concludes on the more positive note, however, that final energy savings “of up to 20-40%” could be achieved if Article 8 was implemented more consistently.
+The study concludes on a more positive note, however.
+Final energy savings “of up to 20-40%” could be achieved if Article 8 was implemented more consistently, it says.
 Best of all, most of these savings don’t require fancy technologies or costly implementation.
 “This is because so far even basic low-invasive measures that require low investment have been rarely implemented,” the study points out, citing room temperature controls that empower consumers to act on feedback from heat consumption.

 Another suggestion includes modifying Energy Performance Certificates (EPC) to distinguish the insulation of walls and windows from the energy performance of TBS.
 For this purpose, the European Commission proposed to include a “smartness indicator” to rate the readiness of a building to adapt its operations to the needs of the occupants and of the grid.